 - “Portuguese Congo” (=most likely referring to northern Angola + Cabinda) : 15+6 times mentioned

-- “Succo” (=possibly Mande speaking group from northern Ghana/Ivory Coast, see also future blogpost) :8+5 times mentioned
+- “Succo” (=possibly Mande speaking group from northern Ghana/Ivory Coast, see this blogpost for detailed discussion) :8+5 times mentioned

 - “Fantee” (=Akan subgroup from Ghana) : 6+0 times mentioned